-One Stop Academy was established with the vision of providing a barbering school for students that would provide education and training on a 360-degree level.
-Our goal was always to have our student's future and best interest at heart.
-Not only did we want to offer some of the very best in Barber Styling training, but we also wanted to implement and integrate our training with the latest hairstyles and fashion trends.
+One Stop Academy was established through the vision of providing a barbering school for students that would provide education and training on a 360-degree level.
+At all times, our focus and goal was to have our student's future and best interest at heart.
+Not only did we want to offer some of the very best in Barber Styling training, we also wanted to implement and integrate our training with the latest hair styles and fashions trends of the day and time.
 In addition, we wanted to provide inclusive training on financial and money management skills and assist those students through business planning and marketing workshops who would like to potentially own and establish future barbershops after the completion of our barbering program.
-Our barbering school is a model from our first barbershop, established in 2005.
-Its name is One Stop Barbershop.
-Our first physical location was in a shed behind the back of our residence in Gibson, N.C., with one barber.
-As the business grew, in 2006, we secured a location in the Broad Street Square complex in Rockingham, N.C.
-As the company continued to grow, in 2012, we remodeled another suite in the same area to allow additional stations for three barbers and one cosmetologist/natural hair care stylist.
-In 2017, we were presented with another opportunity to expand our business again and establish a second location in the Stone Gate Village Shopping Center in Raeford, N.C.
+Our barbering school is a derision from our very first barbershop that was established in 2005.
+Its name, One Stop Barbershop.
+Our first physical location was in a shed behind the back of our personal residence in Gibson N.C., with one barber.
+As business grew, in 2006 we were able to secure a location in the Broad Street Square complex, in Rockingham, N.C.
+As business continued to grow, in 2012 we were able to remodel another suite in the same location to allow for additional stations to be available for three barbers and one cosmetologist/natural hair care stylist.
+In 2017, we were presented with another opportunity to expand our business once again and establish a second location in the Stone Gate Village Shopping Center, located in Raeford, N.C.
 This led us to earnestly seek after establishing a barbering school in the Hope Mills area of Fayetteville, N.C.
-We were pleased to say our vision was able to come to reality, with our school officially opening its doors in January 2018.
-Instruction for our students began on March 18, 2018.
+We were pleased to say our vision was able to come to reality with our school officially opening its doors in January of 2018.
+Instruction for our students began March 18, 2018.